shu-on/battery-supplychain-system/README.md

 3. The information read is added to the blockchain.

-The following link provides a more detailed explanation.
+Each of the following overviews describes this prototype system in more detail.

 [Android application overview](./AndroidApplicationOverview.md)